Profiles

 Mavis Amadi

 Mavis Amadi is a chartered engineer, a STEM ambassador and a mentor to young women.
-She currently works as a GFA Engineer at Babcock International and was nominated as one of the top 50 female engineers in the UK in 2016.
+She currently works as a Fleet Programmes Project Manager at Babcock International and was nominated as one of the top 50 female engineers in the UK in 2016.

 Eileen Flanagan